ho11owman/how-to-and-practical-experience/README.md

 My solution of project structure.

- 1. The following directory structure is under version management system
-<project-name>                           <── project home directory
- ├──CMakeLists.txt                       <── main cmake file
- ├──Doxyfile.in                          <── cmake config file (Doxyfile input). cmake generates output file named 'Doxyfile' ├──readme.md                            <── readme content ├──include                              <── include directory, contains:
+ 1. The following directory structure is under version management system &lt;project-name>                           <── project home directory ├──CMakeLists.txt                       <── main cmake file ├──Doxyfile.in                          <── cmake config file (Doxyfile input). cmake generates output file named 'Doxyfile' ├──readme.md                            <── readme content ├──include                              <── include directory, contains:
- │   └──<project-alias-name>             <──  * subdirectory for this project and
+ │   └──&lt;project-alias-name>             <──  * subdirectory for this project and
- │       ├──<project-cfg-file>.in        <──  * cmake config file (header input). cmake generates output file named '<project-cfg-file>'.
+ │       ├──&lt;project-cfg-file>.in        <──  * cmake config file (header input). cmake generates output file named '&lt;project-cfg-file>'.
 This can also be in subdirectory, main there is one.
- │       └──<project-header-files>       <──  * header files and possible subdirectories for this project (only for this project!)
+ │       └──&lt;project-header-files>       <──  * header files and possible subdirectories for this project (only for this project!)
  ├──src                                  <── sorce directory, contains:
- │   └──<project-source-files>           <──  * source files only for this project! (subdirectories are not necessary) ├──test                                 <── main test directory │   └──...                              <── ... (in progress)
+ │   └──&lt;project-source-files>           <──  * source files only for this project! (subdirectories are not necessary) ├──test                                 <── main test directory │   └──...                              <── ... (in progress)
  │